© Copyright Solvents Australia 2011

 refrigerant than R-22, requiring equipment and components specifically

-designed to accommodate the resulting higher system pressures and lower
+designed to accommodate the resulting higher system pressures and lower flow

 Lubrication: